-2.4.2.
+4.4.2.
 Build Collateral Registries

-A number of countries have recently implemented “movable property” registries which allow banks to take collateral other than land and buildings (immovable property), and thus opens up the range of borrowers able to provide security and access lending to include those who do not own land or buildings.
-Collateral registries tend to be good for gender issues because women are more likely to have movable assets but no immovable assets to pledge.
+Some USAID presence countries have recently implemented registries that allow banks to accept movable property as collateral, rather than immovable property land and buildings alone.
+Movable collateral registries open up the range of borrowers able to provide security and access lending to include those who do not own land or buildings.
+Movable collateral registries tend to be positive for gender issues because women are disproportionately likely to have movable assets but no immovable assets to pledge.

 MUST HAVE’S, CRITICAL POINTS, OR QUESTIONS TO CONSIDER

-Jordan is teeming with SMEs, many of them women-owned.
-That’s a sign of a healthy economy: SMEs are an important driver of economic growth, and in many countries, they are the largest contributor to job creation.
-To have that impact, though, SMEs need access to financial services—like affordable credit—that can help them invest in their businesses and take risks that may be easier for larger companies to hedge against.
+Jordan is teeming with small- and medium-sized enterprises (SMEs), many women-owned.
+SMEs are an important driver of economic growth and often the largest contributor to job creation.
+SMEs need access to financial services—like affordable credit—to invest in their businesses and take risks that may be easier for larger companies to hedge against.
 At the same time, citing those risks, banks traditionally have been reluctant to lend to SMEs, which often lack the kind of assets that can act as collateral for credit applications.
-JCP's work pushing passage of Jordan's Secured Lending Law as well as its design and production of the collateral registry are poised to unlock this potential.
+The Jordan Competitiveness Program's work pushing passage of Jordan's Secured Lending Law as well as its design and production of the collateral registry are poised to unlock this potential.

-Working with the Jordanian Ministry of Industry, Trade, and Supply (MoITS), JCP has implemented an online Movable Collateral Registry and provided training to ministry staff on the system.
-Combined with the recent Secured Lending law, the online registry allows banks to lend to small- and medium-sized enterprises (SMEs) using their movable assets (equipment, inventory, receivables, etc.) as collateral.
+Working with the Jordanian Ministry of Industry, Trade, and Supply (MoITS), the project implemented an online Movable Collateral Registry and trained ministry staff.
+Combined with a recent Secured Lending law, the online registry allows banks to lend to SMEs using their movable assets (equipment, inventory, receivables, etc.) as collateral.

 As a result, banks' lending to SMEs is expected to increase by seven percent annually, representing a more than $1 billion per year increase in available financing and translating into approximately 30,000 jobs over four years.